- Our Services

 While your pet is under anesthesia, it is the ideal time to perform other minor procedures such as small lump removals, nail trims or implanting an identification microchip.
 If you would like an estimate for these extra services, please call ahead of time.
 This is especially important if the person dropping the pet off for surgery is not the primary decision maker for the pet's care.

 When you bring your pet in for surgery, we will need to about 15 minutes of your time to meet with the doctor, have an exam of your pet, discuss the surgery and answer any questions you may have.
-We will discuss whether IV fluids and/or blood tests are being done and have you sign the paperwork.
+We will discuss whether IV fluids and/or blood tests are being perfomed and have you complete the required paperwork.
 When you pick up your pet after surgery you can also plan to spend about 5 or 10 minutes with a technician or receptionist to go over medications and your pet's home care needs.

-We often call you a few days before your scheduled surgery appointment to confirm the time and date (unless you recently booked it.)
+We call you a few days before your scheduled surgery appointment to confirm the time and date (unless you recently booked it.)
 In the meantime, please don't hesitate to call us with any questions about your pet's health or surgery.